Leroymilo/FurnitureFramework/doc/Furniture.md

 ## Optional Fields

+### Icon Rect

+This field is another Rectangle, like a [Source Rect](#source-rect).
+This rectangle will tell the game which part of the texture to use to display the Furniture in the menu.

 ### Seasonal

 This field will allow you to create Furniture with different Sprites depending on the season, it's a boolean (true or false).